Please see updated information regarding services during COVID-19 outbreak.

 - Clinical services – Addictions Counsellor and a Nurse Practitioner

-- Non-clinical services – Youth Outreach worker and an Employment and Education support (currently able to provide support to apply for the CERB benefit and EI).
+- Non-clinical services – Youth Outreach worker, Employment and Education support (currently able to provide support to apply for the CERB benefit and EI).

-- Drop in services – the Youth Navigator currently plans to run two remote drop-in sessions per week.
+- Drop in services – at least two remote drop-in sessions per week.
 Weekly topics will be available on Facebook and Instagram.

 What We Do